MinatoLoader: Accelerating Machine Learning Training Through Efficient Data Preprocessing: Abstract

 \section{Abstract}

-\emph{Data loaders} are used by Machine Learning (ML) frameworks like PyTorch and TensorFlow to apply transformations to data before feeding it into the accelerator.
-This operation is called data preprocessing.
-Data preprocessing plays an important role in the ML training workflow because if it is inefficiently pipelined with the training, it can yield high GPU idleness, resulting in important training delays.
-Unfortunately, existing data loaders turn out to waste GPU resources, with $76\%$ GPU idleness when using the PyTorch data loader, for example.
-One key source of inefficiency is the variability in preprocessing time across samples within the same dataset.
-Existing data loaders are oblivious to this variability, and they construct batches without any consideration of slow or fast samples.
-In this case, the entire batch is delayed by a single slow sample, stalling the training pipeline and resulting in head-of-line blocking.
+Machine learning (ML) frameworks, such as PyTorch and TensorFlow, rely on data loaders to preprocess data before feeding it to accelerators.
+When preprocessing is inefficiently pipelined, GPUs can remain idle over long periods of time, leading to substantial training delays.
+For example, PyTorch's default data loaders can cause up to 76\% GPU idleness.
+A key bottleneck is the variability in preprocessing time across samples within the same dataset.
+Existing data loaders are oblivious to this variability, training all samples uniformly.
+In this case, a single slow sample can stall the entire batch, causing head-of-line blocking.

-To address these inefficiencies, we present \sys, a general-purpose data loader for PyTorch that accelerates training and improves GPU utilization. \sys is designed for a single-server setup, containing multiple GPUs.
-It continuously prepares data in the background and actively constructs batches by prioritizing fast-to-preprocess samples, while slower samples are processed in parallel.
+We present \sys, a general-purpose data loader for PyTorch that accelerates training and improves GPU utilization under single-server, multi-GPU settings.
+It continuously prepares data in background and constructs batches by prioritizing fast-to-process samples, while slower samples are processed in parallel.

-We evaluate \sys on servers with V100 and A100 GPUs.
-On a machine with four A100 GPUs, \sys improves the training time of a wide range of workloads by up to $7.5\times$ ($3.6\times$ on average) over PyTorch DataLoader and Pecan, and up to $3\times$ ($2.2\times$ on average) over DALI.
-It also increases average GPU utilization from 46.4\% with PyTorch to 90.45\%, while preserving model accuracy and enabling faster convergence.
+Experiments conducted over NVIDIA V100 and A100 GPUs show that \sys accelerates training by up to 7.5$\times$ (3.6$\times$ on average) over PyTorch DataLoader and Pecan, and up to 3$\times$ (2.2$\times$ on average) over DALI.
+It also increases average GPU utilization from 46\% with PyTorch to 90\%, while preserving model accuracy and enabling faster convergence.